Here you will learn what a music producer is, what they do, how much they make, and what it takes to become a music producer.

 Related: How to Become a Music Producer

-It can be used to alter the volume and effects of individual sounds for creating a musical composition.
+It can be used to alter the volume and effects of individual sounds to create a musical composition.

 How Much Do Music Producers Make?